junxit/us-congress-bills-117/bill.md

 ---
 legis-num: S. 3092
-congress: 117th CONGRESS
+congress: One Hundred Seventeenth Congress of the United States of America
-session: 2d Session
+session: 2d Sess.
-chamber: In the House of Representatives, U. S.,
+chamber: IN THE SENATE OF THE UNITED STATES
 ---

 # S. 3092

-That the bill from the Senate (S. 3092) entitled “An Act to amend the Robert T. Stafford Disaster Relief and Emergency Assistance Act to improve the provision of certain disaster assistance, and for other purposes.”, do pass with the following
+> To amend the Robert T. Stafford Disaster Relief and Emergency Assistance Act to improve the provision of certain disaster assistance, and for other purposes.

-*Strike out all after the enacting clause and insert:*

 ## § 1.
 Short title